gwu-libraries/sfm-ui/about/index.md

   and browsing of collections in support of users and staff in defining, assessing, and exporting collections, but access, analysis, and long-term storage are complementary to SFM, rather than core functions.
-* SFM is not a general-purpose web crawling and archiving application; although it may support direct capture of web pages and sites, it is complementary to, rather than a substitute for, more established, robust tools like Heritrix.
+* SFM is not a general-purpose web crawling and archiving application; it is complementary to, rather than a substitute for, more established, robust tools like Heritrix.
 * SFM is not a "one-click install" application; although its installation is supported through automation tools, we assume most who deploy SFM will have some unix system administration skills on their team.